Skip to Main Content

 A reaction to and reflection of living during the first six months of lockdown, This Changes Everything is an investigation into how the pandemic has reshaped the built environment.
 The publication explores fifteen interconnected themes, each assessing key changes, outlining strategies for progress, and featuring insights from leading voices in the field.

-The research is structured around three key chapters
+The research is structured around 3 key chapters

 2. Overarching Themes